GeorgeJoseMontano/Sudoku-Solver-with-BufferedReader-and-Writer/README.md

  Problem: Create a Sudoku Solver program in Java that:
  1. Reads the Sudoku problem from an "input" text file.
-    First line in input text file has the number of dimensions of the Sudoku's matrix.
+ 2. First line in input text file has the number of dimensions of the Sudoku's matrix.
- 2. Place the input in a queue before placing in an array.
+ 3. Place the input in a queue before placing in an array.
- 3. Solve that Sudoku array.
+ 4. Solve that Sudoku array.
+ 5. Optional: Output solution to an "output" text file.